zhenrong-wang/hpc-now/README.md

 Several extra packages (around 500 MB) will be download and installed.
 This process may needs minutes (depending on your local network connectivity).

 **NOTE:** For UNIX-like OS, it is not necessary to set a password for 'hpc-now' and switch to it in the terminal.
-You can just run `hpcopr.exe` with `sudo -u hpc-now` prefix. e.g.:
+You can just run `hpcopr.exe` with `sudo -Hu hpc-now` prefix. e.g.:

-`sudo -u hpc-now hpcopr envcheck`
+`sudo -Hu hpc-now hpcopr envcheck`

 **NOTE:** This method is only valid for **sudoers**.